GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 A new repository will be created in your user namespace (<https://gitlab.freedesktop.org/$GITLAB_USERNAME/gstreamer>).
 You will be redirected there automatically once the forking process is finished.
-For big repositories the forking might take a few minutes.
+The forking might take a few minutes.

 Once this is done you can add your personal fork as new remote to the gstreamer repository clone you made in step 3 above with the following command (replace